ukjhsa/ADEF/doc/documentation.md

 # ADEF Documentation
-The documentation is written in many parts and each part follows the section **Diagram**, **Usage**, and **Design issue**.
+The documentation consists of many parts, and each part follows section  **Diagram**, **Usage**, and **Design issue**.
 Diagram describes the inheritance relations or workflow.
 Usage demonstrates how to use operations and its meaning.
-Design issue explains what problems meet and how to solve.
+Design issue explains what problems it meet and why it choose this design.

-The usage of configuration format of each classes list on the [API documentation](http://ukjhsa.github.io/adef/).
+=

 Table of contents:
 - [Prototype](#prototype)